 Gather all relevant paperwork

-Once you’re confident a DRO is right for you, it can be useful to gather all the documents needed beforehand, such as bank statements, wage slips, bills, and letters from creditors.
+Once you’re confident a DRO is right for you, it can be useful to gather all the documents you’re likely to need ahead of time, such as bank statements, wage slips, bills, and letters from creditors.

 This will speed up the application process and allow you to have a better picture of your financial situation, making it easier to discuss your income and expenses with your adviser.

 Because a DRO is a formal debt solution, you can only apply through an authorised debt adviser who will confirm that you’re eligible to apply and help you complete your application.
-This can be done by contacting one yourself or contacting a debt management company who will assign one to you.
+You can find a debt adviser yourself or contact a debt management company who will assign one to you.

-Once your application is complete, it will be submitted to an official receiver at the Insolvency Service, which is the government agency responsible for administering personal insolvency solutions.
+Once your application is complete, it will be submitted to an official receiver at the Insolvency Service.
+They will then review the information provided and inform you of the outcome within 10 working days.

 Await a decision

-Typically, you’ll receive a response to your DRO application within 10 working days (two weeks) of it being submitted.
-This can take longer if you’re asked to provide additional information about your debt.
+You’ll typically receive a response to your DRO application within 10 working days of it being submitted, but it can take longer if you’re asked to provide additional information (e.g. if you’ve forgot to complete an important section of the application form or extra clarification is needed).

 However, if the official receiver discovers that you’ve been dishonest in your application or purposely made your financial situation worse prior to applying, you could be taken to court and issued with a Debt Relief Restrictions Order (DRRO) which can extend your DRO restrictions for up to 15 more years.